 Perhaps not many tourists know it, but Barcelona is one of the great capitals of flamenco in Spain along with Madrid and Andalusia.
-Barcelona is home to some of the most emblematic tablaos in the country, where legendary flamenco artists such as Camarón de la Isla, Carmen Amaya, Tomatito and Farruco have performed.
+Barcelona is home to some of the most emblematic tablaos in the country where legendary flamenco artists such as Camarón de la Isla, Carmen Amaya, Tomatito or Farruco have performed.

-Attending a flamenco show in Barcelona is the finishing touch to a memorable vacation in the city.
-In addition, it is part of Spanish culture and folklore.
+Attending a flamenco show in Barcelona is the perfect ending to a memorable vacation in the city.
+It is also part of Spanish culture and folklore.
 That is why Unesco recognized it as Intangible Heritage of Humanity in 2010.

-If you want to spend a night "with duende" in Barcelona watching a live music and dance show, between clapping, guitars and good vibes, I recommend you immerse yourself in the magical atmosphere of the tablaos flamencos.
+If you want to spend an unforgettable night in Barcelona watching a live music and dance show, between clapping, guitars and good vibes, I recommend you immerse yourself in the magical atmosphere and the magic of the flamenco tablaos.